wrode/Blog/_posts/2017/2017-02-05-blockchain.md

 In order to illustrate the difference, let us take a closer look at the agreement relating to the ownership of money.
 We'll pretend that banks maintain the agreement about who owns what using pen and paper.
 The bank has a document with a list of all the customers, their accounts and their corresponding balances (this is *the agreement*).
 Every time a customer wants to send some money, they notify the bank, and the bank updates *the agreement* by subtracting some money from one account and adding it to another.

-One day, the customers of the bank decide that they do not want the bank to be in charge of maintaining *the* agreement anymore.
-In fact, they do not want any single authority to maintain the agreement.
+One day, the customers of the bank decide that they do not want the bank to be in charge of maintaining *the agreement* anymore.
+In fact, they do not want any single authority to maintain it.
 They decide that anyone can take part in the maintainance of the agreement if they wish.
-Several people from the crowd accept to take on this role, lets call these participants *peers*.
-In order to maintain the agreement about who owns what in this new decentralized manner, each peer has their own copy of the paper document with the full agreement - all owners of the currency, their accounts and their corresponding balance.
+Several people from the crowd accept to take on this role.
+Let us call the people who participante in maintaining the agreement *peers*.
+In order to maintain the agreement about who owns what in this new decentralized manner, each peer has their own copy of the paper document with the full agreement, which includes all owners of the currency, their accounts and their corresponding balance.
 There is no longer one single paper document on which the *true* agreement is written, every peer owns a copy.

 ![Peers][1]{:.img70}